-To the south is the prominent rock formation, the Hole in the Wall.
-The local Xhosa call this place Izi Khaleni (Place of Thunder).
+To the south, is the prominent rock formation, the Hole in the Wall.
+The local Xhosa call it "Izi Khaleni" ("Place of Thunder").
 During high tide, the waves move through the hole in such a way that the concussion can be heard throughout the valley.